-Berry Farms on Long Island for Picking Your Own Blueberries, Blackberries, and More
+Berry Farms on Long Island for Pick Your Own Blueberries, Blackberries, and More

-Summer is a great time for berry picking on Long Island.
+Berry picking is a fruitful summer pastime on Long Island.
 Bushes are low to the ground, and berries are small enough for little fingers to grasp.
-It's a great activity for kids of all ages, and, really, who can resist a bowl of fresh berries and cream?
+It's a great activity for kids of all ages, and, who can resist a bowl of fresh berries and cream?

-Late July is peak season for blueberries and raspberries.
-Blackberries ripen in August.
-Be sure to call the farms before heading out to confirm picking hours and berry availability.
-Don't forget to check out our Pick Your Own Guide for more fruit-picking options in the tristate area.
+Late July is the peak season for blueberries and raspberries, while blackberries ripen in August.
+If you're in the market for some farm-fresh berries, call the farms before heading out to confirm picking hours and berry availability.
+Don't forget to check out our Pick-Your-Own Guide for more fruit-picking options and farm fun in the tri-state area.

-Some tips: Some farms charge an entry fee while others charge by the ounce, so take note, bring cash, and be prepared.
+Some farms charge an entry fee while others charge by the ounce, so take note, bring cash, and be prepared.
 Don't forget sunscreen as the sun can shine brightly on these open fields.
-Dress appropriately; kids can get a bit dirty.
-And for health and safety reasons, pets are not permitted on farms.
+Dress appropriately; kids can get a bit dirty, and for health and safety reasons, pets are not permitted on farms.

 The East End is the prime destination for summer berry picking on Long Island.
-While there, why not consult our guide to the Hamptons and North Fork and make a day of it?
-Or for more farm fun, check out our list of LI's top animal farms and petting zoos.
+While you're there, consult our guide to the Hamptons and North Fork, and make a day of it.
+For more farm fun, check out our list of LI's top animal farms and petting zoos.

 Bushes at Bhavana Berries in Southold are low to the ground and easy to reach for little hands.